 The LfA pedagogical model enables students to participate in the classroom or remotely whenever necessary.
-Access this series of resources including readings, planning and learning activity guides, and videos, curated and/or developed by the Center for Teaching & Learning.
+Access this series of resources—videos, presentations, and more, located on the “Pedagogical Partnerships” Blackboard site managed by the Center for Teaching & Learning.

 Learn from Anywhere FAQs

-Get answers to frequently asked questions specific to Boston University’s Learn from Anywhere pedagogical model, including topics around classroom technology, classroom moderators, faculty coaching, and more.
+Get answers to frequently asked questions specific to Boston University’s Learn from Anywhere pedagogical model, including topics around classroom technology, classroom moderators, faculty coaching, and on-campus work guidelines.
 Please note: This page will be updated frequently.